Fred-CodeCrafts/MiniTodoApp-Kotlin/README.md

 ## ✨ Features
 - Add new tasks to the list
 - View all tasks in a list format
-- Mark tasks as completed / not completed
 - Delete tasks from the database
 - Data is stored locally using **Room Database**